Azure/avocado/README.md

 To fix this error.
 You should add the latest API version swaggers to the default tag or change default tag to reference latest api version tag.

+### MULTIPLE_DEFAULT_TAGS

+Level: ERROR

+The readme file has more than one default tag.

+The expectation is there is only one default tag, which leads to one SDK package.
+To release separate SDK packages upon different service resources of the same RP, may consider adopting [Folder Structure for Service Group](https://github.com/Azure/azure-rest-api-specs/blob/main/README.md#folder-structure-for-service-group), which supports a readme configuration file under each sub folder.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a